giodesi/FundamentalsOfAI/README.md

 # FundamentalsOfAI
-Main repository for Fundamentals of Artificial Intelligence course
+Main Python repository for Fundamentals of Artificial Intelligence course